Calm turquoise coastal waterway with dense green forested shoreline and clear blue sky, Gippsland region Victoria

 Buchan Caves

 Spectacular limestone caves formed over 340 million years, featuring dramatic stalactites, stalagmites, flowstone formations and underground rivers.
-Two caves are open for guided tours — Royal Cave and Fairy Cave — each offering different geological features.
-The reserve above ground is home to kangaroos, wombats and abundant birdlife, with a pleasant campground and picnic area beside the Buchan River.
-Located about an hour north of Lakes Entrance.
+Two cave systems are open for guided tours — Royal Cave (impressive formations, beginner-friendly) and Fairy Cave (longer and more dramatic, excellent natural lighting effects) — each offering different geological features and approximately one hour of guided interpretation.
+The reserve above ground is home to kangaroos, wombats and birdlife, with a pleasant campground beside the Buchan River.
+Located about 56 km (one hour) north of Lakes Entrance via Buchan Road.

 Snowy River & Errinundra National Parks